hadicodeuk/hadicodeuk/README.md

 🌱 I mostly use Python to visualise, analyse and generate insights from data.

-🌱 I'm working on further developing my programming and analysis skills, so do get in touch to work on any joint projects!

 <!---

 - 🌱 I’m currently learning ...